tanvim-18/student/_posts/2024-01-05-collegeboard2.md

 This was a flowchart problem.
 I almost got the right answer, except I switched the signs for the problem.

 ____________________________________

+overall, I felt that I did much better for this college board quiz than last time.
+I spent a lot of time on each question, which would be something to work on for next time.
+I think thatI focus on getting the question right, so it took me a while to finish it.
+The things that I got wrong were mostly tables